-Generally, the following gifts are not taxable gifts.
+Generally, the following gifts are not taxable gifts:

-- Gifts that are not more than the annual exclusion for the calendar year. - Tuition or medical expenses you pay for someone (the educational and medical exclusions). - Gifts to your spouse. - Gifts to a political organization for its use. - · Gifts to charities.
+- Gifts that are not more than the annual exclusion for the calendar year, - Tuition or medical expenses you pay directly to a medical or educational institution for someone, - · Gifts to your spouse, - Gifts to a political organization for its use, and - · Gifts to charities.

 Annual exclusion.
 A separate annual exclusion applies to each person to whom you make a gift.
-For 2002, the annual exclusion is \$11,000.
-Therefore, you generally can give up to \$11,000 each to any number of people in 2002 and none of the gifts will be taxable.
+For 2006, the annual exclusion is \$12,000.
+Therefore, you generally can give up to \$12,000 each to any number of people in 2006 and none of the gifts will be taxable.